nipype/pydra-tasks-template/related-packages/fileformats-extras/README.rst

 This extension can be installed for Python 3 using *pip*::

-    $ pip3 install fileformats-CHANGEME-extras
+    $ pip3 install fileformats-medimage-CHANGEME-extras

-This will install the core package and any other dependencies
+This will install the package, base packages, and any other dependencies required to implement the extra functionality.

 License
 -------